facebookresearch/Mephisto/docs/hydra_migration.md

 register_script_config(name='scriptconfig', module=TestScriptConfig)
 ```

 Most of the new configuration happens in the `TestScriptConfig`.
-This will need to inherit from `ScriptConfig` in order to get parsing of the standard `mephisto` components for free.
+This will need to inherit from `RunScriptConfig` in order to get parsing of the standard `mephisto` components for free.
 Afterwards, we need to call `register_script_config` and name our configuration file such that Hydra knows what to parse from the command line when you execute your script.

 #### defaults
-It's important to note the step of creating the `defaults` entry for your `ScriptConfig`.
+It's important to note the step of creating the `defaults` entry for your `RunScriptConfig`.
 This will provide Hydra with some default values for keys in the created `yaml` file.
 The `{"mephisto.blueprint": BLUEPRINT_TYPE},` entry ensures that Hydra loads up the blueprint argument configuration that corresponds with the blueprint you're running, for instance.

 Setting `architect` to `local` and `provider` to `mock` will make the script default to that configuration when given no arguments, however you can provide different values either in configuration files or on the command line (with `mephisto.provider.requester_name=some_requester`, or `mephisto.architect=heroku` for instance).